A Dyslexic Student's Guide to University

 If you already have a diagnosis with dyslexia and an up-to-date report, then you can apply for a DSA through your student funding body (for example, Student Finance for England, Student Awards Agency for Scotland).
 We recommend that you apply as soon as you have your university place confirmed as it can take up to 10 weeks for it to be sorted and equipment ordered and set up.

 The DSA process involves having a needs assessment based on your report and an interview at an access centre discussing how you feel dyslexia affects you.
 Typical reasonable adjustments include specialist software (such as speech to text or mind mapping), extra time in exams and a photocopying allowance, as well as one-to-one tuition.
 However, this really does depend on the individual and to what extent dyslexia affects you.
-Find out more about the DSA.
+Visit the DSA website to find out more.

 - Tell your tutors you're dyslexic